pHMqZ/pHMqZ/README.md

 <h1 align="center"> Hi , I'm Phillip Marques</h1>
-<p> I'm graduated in Animal Science</p>
 <p> A lover of technology</p>
 <p> I've been studying to make a career transition to the programming area, I started studying Java and MySQL, in some courses I started to see a little bit about cloud and frontend.</p>
-<p>Today I am allocated to a project where I work on the development and application of tests.</p>
+<p>I'm currently working on a project where I'm responsible for creating test scenarios and implementing system tests for ASP.NET web application improvements..</p>

 <p>
 </p>